toko17/DTS-extension/README.md

 3. Enable developer mode
 4. Press Load unpacked
 5. Select the folder you cloned from github
+6. Press Select and make sure the extension is enabled

 The extension will be added once you've followed the above steps.